Last updated on: 2/7/2017 12:04:59 PM PST

 Sep.
 11, 2010 - Tom Vander Ark, MBA

-Arne Duncan, US Secretary of Education, and Julius Genachowski, JD, former Chairman of the Federal Communications Commission, wrote in their Feb.
+Arne Duncan, former US Secretary of Education, and Julius Genachowski, JD, former Chairman of the Federal Communications Commission, wrote in their Feb.
 1, 2012 report "Digital Textbook Playbook," available at fcc.gov:

 "Educators are challenged to satisfy the learning needs of today’s diversity of students while meeting the increasingly complex definition of what it means to be educated in the 21st Century...
 The digital textbooks envisioned will come in an ever-evolving variety of technological and instructional variations to meet diverse educational needs and interests.
 But they will all have in common digital devices with access to rich, interactive, and personalized content that will encompass the primary tool set in digital learning.
 No longer will students have to tote 50 pound backpacks with outdated print textbooks.
 New digital textbooks will be light digital devices – such as a laptop or tablet – that combine Internet connectivity, interactive and personalized content, learning videos and games, and other creative applications to enable collaboration with other students while providing instantaneous feedback to the student and teacher.
 Digital textbooks can revolutionize teaching and are not simply the digital form of static textbooks."

 Alison Anderson, MS, Managing Editor of GettingSmart.com blog and K-8 Technology Teacher at Holy Cross Catholic School in Portland, OR, as quoted in Sarah Cargill's Aug.
 18, 2012 article "Should Your School Replace Textbooks with E-Readers?" on edweek.org: